• Mass Schedule

 It is essential, therefore, to take all of this into consideration when choosing a Godparent.
 The Church requires the following from every Godparent:

-• Godparent must be baptized and confirmed Roman Catholics.
+• Godparent must be baptized, have received First Communion and have been confirmed Roman Catholics.
 If they are married, they must be married in the Church.

 • Only one Godparent is required but must be not less than sixteen (16) years of age